Pathobiology Courses

 Sample course sequences

-PATHOBIOLOGY majors have several focus areas available: Pre-Professional Health Sciences (Pre-MED, Pre-DENTAL, Pre-PA, Pre-VET), Global Health, and Medical Biotechnology.
+PATHO•BIOLOGY students have several focus areas available: Pre-Professional Health Sciences (Pre-MED, Pre-DENTAL, Pre-PA, Pre-VET), Global Health, and Medical Biotechnology.
 We have sample course sequences below that can help you determine which classes to take and an order that may be effective.

 PATH 1000.
 Biomedical Issues in Pathobiology

-2.00 credits.
 Pre or co-requisite: None

 Offered: Fall semester

-Modality: In-person (online option for regional campuses)
+Modality: In person (Online synchronous option for regional campuses)

 Instructor: Drs.
 Kerr and Khan